KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	| XR_SWAPCHAIN_USAGE_INPUT_ATTACHMENT_BIT_KHR     | VK_IMAGE_USAGE_INPUT_ATTACHMENT_BIT         |
 	+-------------------------------------------------+---------------------------------------------+

-Next, we set the values for ``faceCount``, ``arraySize`` and ``mipCount``. ``faceCount`` describes the number of faces in the image and is used for creating cubemap textures. ``arraySize`` describes the number of layers in an image.
-Here, we use ``1``, as we have separate swapchain per view/eye, but for a stereo view you could pass ``2`` and have an image 2D array, which is suitable for multiview rendering. ``mipCount`` describes the number of mips levels, useful when using the swapchain image as a sampled image.
-Finally, we can set the format.
-Here, we ask our ``GraphicsAPIs`` class to pick a suitable format for the swapachain for the enumerated format we acquired early.
+Then, we set the values for ``faceCount``, ``arraySize`` and ``mipCount``. ``faceCount`` describes the number of faces in the image and is used for creating cubemap textures. ``arraySize`` describes the number of layers in an image.
+Here, we used ``1``, as we have separate swapchains per view/eye, but for a stereo view you could pass ``2`` and have an image 2D array, which is suitable for multiview rendering. ``mipCount`` describes the number of mips levels; this is useful when using the swapchain image as a sampled image in a shader.
+Finally, we set the format.
+Here, we asked our ``GraphicsAPI_...`` class to pick a suitable format for the swapachain from the enumerated formats we acquired earlier.

 Here is the code for ``GraphicsAPI::SelectSwapchainFormat()``:

 .. literalinclude:: ../Common/GraphicsAPI.cpp
 	:language: cpp
 	:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_SelectSwapchainFormat
 	:end-before: XR_DOCS_TAG_END_GraphicsAPI_SelectSwapchainFormat

+*The above code is an excerpt from Common/GraphicsAPI.cpp*

-The function calls a pure virtual function called ``GraphicsAPI::GetSupportedSwapchainFormats()``, which each class implements.
-It returns an array of API-specific format us to use.
+The function calls a pure virtual mehtod called ``GraphicsAPI::GetSupportedSwapchainFormats()``, which each class implements.
+It returns an array of API-specific formats for us to use.

 .. container:: d3d11
 	:name: d3d11-id-2